matthewhowell/reasonable-colors/README.md

-# reasonable-colors
+# Reasonable Colors
- Reasonable Colors is a small, thoughtfully selected set of color palettes that anyone can use to help build accessible and kinda nice-looking projects.
+Reasonable Colors is an open-source color system that makes it easy to build accessible, nice-looking color palettes.